swade1987/simple-go-service/docs/kubernetes-workflow.md

-# Continuous Delivery of our application to a Kubernetes cluster
+# Continuous Delivery of our application to Kubernetes

 ## Prerequisites